arpitkjain7/OracleCPQCodeComparator/windows/ReadMe.md

 1. Clone the repository on your local
 2. Navigate to setup/setup.sh
 3. run "./setup.sh"
-4. run "python db.py"
-5. Ready to use the app
+4. Ready to use the app

 Enviornoment Setup: